Skip to main content

 Creating the State Init for Deploymentโ€‹

-Before building a transaction it is important to understand what a State Init is.
+Before building a message it is important to understand what a State Init is.
 First letโ€™s go through the TL-B scheme:

 OptionExplanation